jc7v/free-documents/issues.md

 * enhancement
 * middle

-Not required for production release but would help a lot users to use the search bar
+Not required for production release but would boost the use of the search bar

-## 13. Investigate for automatci OCR of uploaded document
+## 13. Investigate for automatic OCR of uploaded document

 * research